aragon/geo-browser-contracts/README.md

 ### Standard Space

-In standard spaces, _members_ can create proposals while _editors_ can vote whether they should pass.
-Proposals eventually approved can be executed by anyone and this will make the DAO call the predefined proposal actions.
+In standard spaces, _members_ can create proposals while _editors_ can vote on them.
+Approved proposals can be executed by anyone and this will make the DAO call the predefined proposal actions.

 The most typical case will be telling the Space Plugin to emit the event of a proposal being processed.
+It can include emitting a new hash for the contents or accepting a subspace.

 <img src="./img/std-1.svg">